Buying a Home

 We’ll prepare your loan file for underwriting and order an appraisal.
 Then the underwriter will analyze your credit, income, and assets.

-First, you’ll recieve conditional approval, which may require responses to third-party requests.
+First, you’ll receive conditional approval, which may require responses to third-party requests.
 Afterward, the underwriter provides final approval.

 After the title or escrow company reviews the information, all parties sign loan documents at a scheduled time and place.
 We fund your loan soon after.